meeranhussain/CommandHub/README.md

 # Sequencing Data Analysis Toolkit

-This GitHub repository provides a comprehensive collection of commands and scripts commonly used for analyzing sequencing data.
+This GitHub repository provides a comprehensive collection of commands and scripts commonly used while analyzing sequencing data.

 ## How to Calculate Number of Reads?